Commonwealth Youth Games

 The Commonwealth Youth Games (CYG) is an international multi-sport event organized by the Commonwealth Games Federation.
 The games were held in the years, mid-way between when the Commonwealth Games are held, until 2008.
 They continued to be held every four years, but in the year after the Commonwealth Games are held, from 2011 to 2015.
 Since 2017, they've been held in the year before the Commonwealth Games are held.
-The first edition was held in Edinburgh, Scotland from 10–14 August 2000.
+The first edition was held in Edinburgh, Scotland from 10 to 14 August 2000.
 The age limitation of the athletes is from 14 to 18.

 History

 The Commonwealth Games Federation discussed the idea of a Commonwealth Youth Games in 1997.
 In 1998 the concept was agreed on for the purpose of providing a Commonwealth multi-sport event for young people born in 1986 or later.